 The creative process of art enables this healing to start.

-While modern medicine rehabilitates the body on a functional level, expressive arts—including visual arts, creative writing, music, and drama—are rehabilitation for the soul.
-And the brain.
-Since the art process engages the entire brain, expressive arts therapy assists in building new neural connections through a process called neuroplasticity.
-The benefits of art therapy has been researched and this modality is often included as a therapeutic tool in rehabilitative programs across the country.
+While modern medicine rehabilitates the body on a functional level, expressive arts, including visual arts, creative writing and music, are rehabilitation for the soul and the brain.
+The expressive art process engages the entire brain helping to build new neural connections through a process called neuroplasticity.

 - Explore abilities through non-verbal and verbal expression.

 - Express feelings about the serious emotional and physical trauma they have experienced.

 - Cope with the change from who they were before their injury.

 - Re-experience one’s self as a unique individual.

 Expressive Art Therapy Class

 Expressive Art Therapy is a multi-modal approach utilizing different art forms to enhance cognitive, emotional, social, and physical abilities.
 A class combines one or more of the following: visual arts, movement, dance, creative writing, improvisation, drama, and music.
 Each class begins with a calming, sensory-awareness exercise followed by a creative activity.
 At the end of class, participants share their experiences with one another.

 In our Studio Art classes, participants are introduced to a variety of painting tools and techniques as well as the fundamentals of art and design.
 This class enables each artist to develop his or her own personal artistic style and express themselves through art while also relearning fine motor skills.